Lewiston, Maine: Industrialization

+Lewiston incorporated as a city in 1863 and the seminary was renamed Bates College a year later to honor early backer Benjamin Bates.
+In 1872, St. Peter's church was built in the city.
 In 1880, Le Messager, a French-language newspaper, began printing in Lewiston to serve its predominant ethnic population.
 The local Kora Shrine was organized in 1891 and held its first meetings in a Masonic temple on Lisbon Street.
 This group would from 1908 to 1910 build the Kora Temple on Sabattus Street, the largest home of a fraternal organization in the state.
-Architect George M. Coombs designed this Moorish-style structure.